nishcheyk/Socail-media-project-using-MERN/README.md

 ﻿# thapar-links-react
- features  of the project
+Objective of project
  1) login(use mongoose storage)
  2) registration
- 3) Create an account
+ 3) request of following if your account is private that mean if account is private only user who are following the private account them can view the post of the acccount
- 4) Logout button
+ 4) included a new feature that prevents users from bypassing the login screen and going straight to the home page.
- 5) included a new feature that prevents users from bypassing the login screen and going straight to the home page.
+ 5) forget password

-more objectives
+ 6) like
-1)like
+ 7) dislikes
-2 dislikes
+ 8) comment,caption
-3)comment
+ 9) post photo
-4) post photo
+ 10) post text
-5) post text
+ 11) dp change and set
-6) dp change and set
+ 12) follow / followings